 As is the same for all test mode options, any student wishing to take a computer-based SSAT At-Home with accommodations is required to apply and be approved for their needed accommodations prior to registering for testing.
 With some SSAT accommodations being unnecessary when taking the computer-based test versus a traditional paper-based test, it is recommended that any student seeking accommodations for a computer-based test, apply for accommodations with the possibility of taking a paper-based test in mind.
 By doing so, you will ensure that your student is approved for any and all accommodations that may become necessary for any mode of testing.
 For a better understanding of the differences of how each accommodation will be provided on test day for each mode of testing, please view our “common” accommodation descriptors in the appendix below.
 If you have questions or concerns about any particular accommodations or a mode of testing, please do not hesitate to email EMA at firstname.lastname@example.org.

-During the SSAT at Home, students may not wear a mask during testing unless they have been approved for accommodations that include a support individual.
-Support staff includes a reader, scribe, sign language interpreter or other required support individual.
-For students that have been approved for a support individual, both the student and the support staff are permitted to wear a mask throughout testing.
-During testing, the student and proctor will need to temporarily remove their mask so they can be visible to the camera at the start of testing and following each break.
-For students with approved support individuals, both the student and support individual may also possess and use sanitizing wipes and gloves and be allowed to socially distance.
+When completing the SSAT At-Home, students may not wear a mask unless they have been approved for accommodations that include a support individual.
+Support personnel include either one or a combination of the following; a reader, a scribe, a sign language interpreter or some other required support individual needed to successfully complete testing.
+For students that have been approved for a support individual, both the student and the support individual are permitted to wear a mask throughout testing.
+During testing, the student and their support person will need to temporarily remove their mask so they can be visible to the camera at the start of testing and following each break.
+For students with approved support individuals, social distancing is permitted, when possible, and both the student and support individual may also possess and use sanitizing wipes and gloves.

 For some accommodated testing needs, it may be required of you to contact the Prometric Test Center where your student is registered to schedule testing to ensure that the test center staff is aware of all testing needs and are able to allot enough time for testing on test day.